Skip to main content

 Tagging

 There are two types of tags that can be added to images.
-Tags added by the photographer and AI generated tags given by our system.
+Tags added by the contributor and AI generated tags given by our system.

 Here's a handy guide to getting your images found on Unsplash: https://unsplash.com/blog/how-to-get-your-photos-found/